100mslive/100ms-docs/common/faq.md

 Yes we are Soc - 2 complaint.

-## Recording

-### Whats the difference between the beam recording vs. SFU recording?

-Beam recording is the browser recording, built to give users a participant-first recording experience.
-SFU recording is a composite recording which gets created after recording each of the individual peers and merging it.
-Please check this [guide](/javascript/v2/foundation/recordings) for more information.

-### Hey how long should it take for a recording to show up in our s3 bucket after a livestream is ended, for both beam recording and SFU?

-Beam recording should be available within 15-20 minutes after the call ends.
-SFU recording will take ~1.5 times the call duration, after the call ends.
-For example, if the call duration is 30 minutes, then SFU recording will be available in 45 minutes.

-### Is there a way for the beam recorder to record what is happening in the chat without the chat being open and covering any tiles?

-No, chat cannot be recorded without chat being open.
-Beam recorder is a headless browser so it will record whatever is open in your page.

-### How Beam recording can pick up the chat in the video ?

-Beam recorder is a headless browser so it will record whatever is open in your page.
-Open up the chat as per the requirement in the meeting URL that is being passed to beam

-### Will the 100ms bot go to a video call webpage and render dynamic pages and stream/record the screen, or will it collect incoming video/audio streams only?

-The 100ms bot (beam) goes to a video call webpage and renders dynamic pages and stream/record the screen only.

-### Can we split room recordings as per some control at our end?

-It depends on the type of recording being used.
-If using AVP recording, webhooks can be used to retrieve the recording link for each session.
-If using beam recording, the recording can be split by specifying the recording duration in the API call.

-### Can we use the same room ID but have separate recordings as per our need?

-Yes, it can be done by specifying a new session ID in the API call to create a new recording.

-### How can we retrieve the recording from a room?

-There are two ways for you to retrieve recording for a room.

-1. Using your S3 bucket - You can configure your S3 bucket at a template level to get all recordings for all the rooms associated with that template.
-Check [this guide](/server-side/v2/introduction/recordings#configure-storage) for more information.
-2. Using webhooks - You can configure your server endpoint as webhook in the developers section on your [dashboard](https://dashboard.100ms.live/developer) to receive all events (including recording related events) to fetch the recording information.
-Check [webhooks guide](/server-side/v2/introduction/webhook) for more information.

-### Is it possible to make a recording automatically stop after a certain duration or at a specific time?

-Yes, the recording can be stopped automatically by specifying the recording duration in the API call or by using the API call to stop the recording at a specific time.

-### Can we retrieve the list of all the recordings of a room?

-Yes, the list of all recordings for a room can be retrieved using the API call to list recordings.

-### Is it possible to make a recording stop when a specific event occurs?

-Yes, the recording can be stopped using the API call to stop the recording when a specific event occurs.

-### Is s3:ListBucket S3 permission required for S3 bucket access?

-ListBucket permission is not required

-### Is it possible to record a live stream and allow users to continue to replay the recording even after the live stream has ended (VOD use cases)?

-For that you need to have HLS recording enabled and that will give you a m3u8 file that you can play back post the session on any HLS player

-### Web Recording resolution, is the browser itself 1080p?
-Is the recording 1080p?

-Currently both are 720p.
-We can do 1080p but it will cost more.
-Please check our [pricing page](https://www.100ms.live/pricing) or [contact us](https://www.100ms.live/contact) for more information.
-The recording resolution can be changed from the dashboard

-### How can we debug issues with uploading video recordings to an S3 bucket?

-Now we have a validate button under destination in the dashboard and it will give an error if the permission are not set correctly.

-### What permissions are needed to allow video recordings to be uploaded to an S3 bucket?

-Both read and write permissions for the bucket are required for us to upload the recordings to the S3 bucket.

-### How long does it take for the composite recording to be ready?

-This usually takes 1.2 - 1.5 times the duration of the session.
-There is a delay when a lot of requests are in queue.

-A delay can also happen if the number of peers in the sessions increase.

-- Session minutes \* number of peers \* 1.5x.
-- So for example a session of 1 minute, with 5 participants.
-The total time taken for the recording to generate would be around 7.5minutes (1\*5\*1.5).

-### Is Cloud recording available?

-Yes, Please check [RTMP streaming and recording guide](/server-side/v2/Destinations/rtmp-streaming-and-browser-recording) for more information.

-### Is it possible to export chat logs from one of the front-end clients and save it?

-Yes, you can handle this on your client-side and export chat logs.

 ## Server-side

 ### Is the functionality of disable a room and end an active room same?